 Cheers to the unknown skier that pitched in and hiked those skis to the summit for us.
 That’s why we all love Crystal.

 So here’s a shout-out to the “unknown skier” that helped out on Sunday.
 Bravo man.
 Thanks for pitching in.
-So, if you want to be like the unknown skier and start spreading kindness around, think about an MPH degree online from an accredited school.
+So, if you want to be like the unknown skier and start spreading kindness around, please do.
 Then the whole world would be a better place.

 Oh, and later that day, the toboggan made it back to the top of the King, thanks to patroller Rich.
 Let’s hope it stays there.